 This spell penetrates all armor, but does not penetrate shields.
-To invoke this spell, a Cleric must state, "I, [Name], invoke Word of Holding!"

-Cure Serious Wounds
+Cure Serious Wounds Rank 5

 Length 350 words Duration Permanent

 Range Touch Area of Effect 1 creature

 Energy Cost 1 spell point Material Component Holy symbol

 This spell allows the Cleric to cure all light wounds, up to all four limbs, on the recipient.
 This spell has no effect on weapons, shields, or armor.